Application Process

 Mentoring: Each doctoral candidate will have an individual, interdisciplinary support group consisting of three members.
 A mentoring agreement and an individual timeline will be established and signed by the PhD candidate and their supervisors.
 The supervisors will assist the candidate in applying for a scholarship.

-Find out more about your potential supervisor's research focus.
+Find out more about our supervisors and their research areas.

 • Formal Admission Requirements